William Smith (patriot): Personal life

 In 1771, Smith married Catharine Louisa Salmon, daughter of William and Elizabeth Dodge.
+At the time, William's merchantile business in Boston was failing and would soon be bankrupt.
+Fortunately, prior to Catharine's marriage, her parents had gifted a house, today's Captain William Smith House, and 120 acres of land in Lincoln to her.
+So William and Catharine moved there in 1774 with their three children: Elizabeth, Louisa Catharine and William Jr. To shield the house and farm from William's creditors, he agreed to transfer ownership to his father, Rev. William Smith.

-Catharine's parents gifted their house, today's Captain William Smith House, to her.
-William and Catharine lived there with their three children: Elizabeth, Louisa Catharine and William Jr. Their African slave, Cato, is not believed to have fought in the battles of Lexington and Concord, but on April 24, 1775, he enlisted as a soldier in Smith's newly formed company in the 6th Massachusetts Regiment commanded by Colonel John Nixon.
-He died in New Castle, New York, in January 1777.
+Also in William and Catharine's household was their African slave, Cato.
+Cato was probably not engaged in the battles on April 19th, but on April 24, 1775, he enlisted as a soldier in Smith's newly formed company in the 6th Massachusetts Regiment commanded by Colonel John Nixon.
+Cato soon after enlisted in the Continental Army.
+His regiment participated in the Battle of Trenton and the Battle of Princeton in December 1776.
+Cato died in January 1777, possibly of wounds suffered at Princeton.